Refinitiv/Real-Time-SDK/CSharp/Eta/README.md

 ETA CSharp contains open source components.
 The transport, decoder, encoder, value add reactor layer and watchlist layer are open source.

-ETA provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to LSEG Real-Time Distribution System, LSEG Real-Time, and Data Feed Direct products.
+ETA provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary transport implementations to connect to LSEG Real-Time Distribution System, LSEG Real-Time, and Data Feed Direct products.

 Copyright (C) 2022-2024 LSEG.
 All rights reserved.